rhodge-hash/roys-dapp-template/PROJECT_OVERVIEW.md

 ## Current Development Focus

+### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed)

+The project is undergoing a complete frontend redesign.
+Phase 1, focusing on design exploration and conceptualization, has been completed.
+This involved:
+- Researching modern DApp UI/UX trends and best practices.
+- Developing conceptual wireframes and mockups for key application screens (Dashboard, Vibe Code Session, Chat Interface).
+- Defining a refined color palette, typography, and iconography for both light and dark modes.
+- Outlining a conceptual design system document.

-### UI/UX Redesign and Dark Mode Implementation
+### UI/UX Redesign and Dark Mode Implementation (Completed)

-The project is currently undergoing a significant UI/UX redesign, with a primary focus on implementing a dark mode theme.
-This involves:
+The initial UI/UX redesign, with a primary focus on implementing a dark mode theme, has been completed.
+This involved:
 - Integration of `next-themes` for robust theme management.
 - Creation of a reusable theme toggle component.
 - Integration of the theme toggle into the application header.